Raising Your Pets Naturally

 There are, of course, natural ways I help manage Dexter’s pain.
 One is by monitoring and limiting his exercise and excitement.
 Being too active, physical, or rowdy can increase the pressure build up in his spinal cord, enhancing pain, or creating what I call “episodes,” when he’s a little more fidgety and uncomfortable.

 Food therapy has been our saving grace.
 Looking at food from a Traditional Chinese Medicine standpoint, diet can help decrease the fluid build-up, which will, in turn, decrease pain.
 Foods that are draining such as sardines, shiitake mushrooms, celery, turnips and radishes are great for draining fluid.
 Herbs such as marjoram and parsley are also draining.
-These are items I rotate in Dexter’s home cooked meals.
+These are items I rotate in Dexter’s home cooked meals (now raw feeding).

-During Dexter’s first year after diagnosis, he received weekly acupuncture, eventually weaning off.
+During Dexter’s first year after diagnosis, he received weekly acupuncture, laser and water treadmill, eventually weaning off to monthly treatments.
 Dexter’s acupuncture treatments were targeted to unblock stagnation in Dexter’s Qi (energy) and resolve phlegm.
 Dexter also receives cold laser therapy to stimulate cell healing if he has multiple bad days in a row.
 This works wonders to help him feel better.

 Because his disease causes inflammation in the skull and spinal area, I work hard at controlling inflammation with not only the right food and herbs, but additional supplements.
-Currently, Dexter is on omega-3s, CoQ1030 and MicroLactin to help reduce inflammation.
+Currently, Dexter rotates between a variety of omega-3s, CoQ1030 and MicroLactin to help reduce inflammation.
+Update-Read this article on even more ways to reduce inflammation.

 Unfortunately, even with all these natural remedies in place, they alone are not enough to provide Dexter with a good quality of life.
 In addition, Dexter does have to be on a pharmaceutical cocktail to be as pain-free and playful as he possibly can.
 Because of this, Dexter is also on probiotics and has quarterly physicals, blood work, urinalysis and a thyroid test to monitor his body for any signs of failure.